By LEE HWAI TAH

 Whenever I feel anxious or nervous, I’ve learnt that I should be more curious than afraid.

-Hwai Tah is the founder of Coaching-Journey.com and a certified professional coach and associate certified coach with ICF (International Coach Federation).
+Hwai Tah is the founder of Coaching-Journey.com and a certified professional coach and Professional Certified Coach with ICF (International Coach Federation).
 Drop us a line or two in the comment box below or email us at firstname.lastname@example.org.
 For more Thought of the Week articles, click here.

 Reposted with permission and published in English daily The Star, Malaysia, 21 February 2015